-If the synchronized channel averaging is activated in the menu item Miscellaneous\Measurement\Measurement modes\Synch. chan. averag., 1 meas. point (AB) has to be selected for the configuration of the measuring point.
+If the synchronized channel averaging is activated in the menu item Miscellaneous\Measurement\Measurement modes\ Synch. chan. averag., it is essential for the configuration of the measuring point that a measurement is selected where at least 2 measuring channels are measuring.